faisal1025/bidding-API/Readme.md

 - After all the dependencies install time to setup environment.
 - Create .env file in root directory and put all the configurations as below:

-Nte - I have provided .env variables on rmail please check
+Nte - I have provided .env variables on email please check and use them

 - Now, run project using `npm start`